Boiler Room Girls: Nance Lyons

 In January 1967, Nance began "working in case", assisting with constituents, federal agencies, etc. for Robert Kennedy's office.
-One of her most notable projects was the legislation for Massachusetts, and getting the appropriations for the National Seashore or for the Lexington Concord National Park.
-After Nixon was elected as the 37th president, she left the government.
+One of her projects was legislation for Massachusetts, and getting the appropriations for the National Seashore or for the Lexington Concord National Park.
+After Nixon was elected president, she left the government.
 She received a call from the Senator's office about working for Senator Edward Kennedy.
 She responded by agreeing to come back under the condition that she receive a legislative assistant job, as she was already doing the work.
 Legislative assistants wrote the legislation on national issues, as well as the committee work and hearings.
 In the office, all male legislative assistants had secretaries, who aided them in their work.
 Nance had to write everything, type it, and mimeograph it by herself.
-During her time in the government she worked on the economic conversion bill and national transportation trust fund.
+During her time in the government she worked on the economic conversion bill and National Transportation Trust Fund.

 Esther N. Newberg

 In 1968, Esther joined Robert Kennedy's Presidential campaign where she served as an aide.
 After, she was known to work at the Urban Institute in Washington.
-She is now working as a literary agent at International Creative Management.
+She later worked as a literary agent at International Creative Management.